Classifications of Maritime Crew Members

 Second Engineer

 Second engineers (also called first assistant engineers) report directly to the chief engineer and are licensed members of the engineering department.
 They are responsible for supervising the daily maintenance and operation of the engine department, which includes refrigeration systems, main engines, and more.
 They are also responsible for preparing the engine room for arrival, departure, and standby.
-For this reason, second engineers are usually some of the busiest individuals on a vessel.
+For this reason, second engineers are usually some of the busiest people on a vessel.

 Chief Engineer

-The chief engineer is a licensed mariner and the highest-ranked crew member in the engineering department; they are usually referred to as "The Chief."
+The chief engineer is a licensed mariner and the highest-ranked crew member in the engineering department.
+They are usually referred to as "The Chief."
 They are responsible for overseeing all operations and maintenance of the ship's engineering equipment.
 The chief engineer may also be responsible for compiling an inventory, overseeing all major maintenance, and even preparing the engine room for inspection by authorities.

 Deck Department